1955 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 8. Why did the San Francisco Mint not produce nickels in 1955?

+Cost-cutting.
+Both Philadelphia and Denver had been upgraded enough that San Francisco was deemed unnecessary.
 The closure was announced in the Chicago Tribune on January 7, 1955.
-The mint operated just long enough to strike Lincoln cents and Roosevelt dimes before shutting down — producing no nickels for circulation at all that year, and ceasing all operations for over a decade.
+The mint struck Lincoln cents and Roosevelt dimes before shutting down — no nickels at all that year, and no coin production for over a decade after.

 9. What are the most expensive Jefferson Nickels ever sold?